-An impacted tooth/teeth refers to permanent tooth/teeth that have failed to come through at the right age.
+An Impacted tooth/teeth refers to permanent tooth/teeth that have failed to come through at the appropriate age.
 The teeth usually affected are the permanent canine teeth, and the permanent premolar teeth.
-The permanent canine and premolar teeth are usually fully present inside the mouth by 10 to 13 years of age.
+These are normally present inside the mouth by 10 to 13 years of age.

-When an adult tooth is impacted, it means the baby tooth may remain; this is often much smaller than the adult tooth, and typically results in reduced aesthetics.
+If left untreated it may cause permanent damage to roots of adjacent adult teeth.
+If an adult tooth is impacted it means the baby tooth may still remain.
+Due to the smaller size of the baby tooth it typically results in reduced aesthetics.
 Eventually, the baby tooth can loosen and fall out spontaneously, leaving an unfilled large gap.

-Impacted teeth that are left untreated are much harder to treat at a later age, often requiring a minor surgery and there is an increased risk of complications, including the risk of non movement (ankylosis) of the impacted tooth due to its prolonged impaction.
+Minor surgery may be required if impacted teeth are left untreated till a later age.
+It may lead to an increased risk of complications including the risk of non movement (ankylosis) of the impacted tooth, due to its prolonged impaction.